 Law & Liberty's friends, contributors, and staff offer their ideas for readings this pandemic holiday.

-We asked some of our friends about their reading plans for Christmastime.
-We hope their ideas broaden your reading and gift-giving.
+We once again asked some of our friends about their reading recommendations for Christmastime.
+We hope they help make our readers’ holiday season merry and bright.

 Daniel J. Mahoney